tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-sympathetic he's smart and loving he also sees the town for what it is sees its evil clearly and wants to leave it though the characters in the book don't empathize with him for having his boyfriend killed in front of him the author does he shows the gay character as human in the midst of Reagan america the world's best-selling author was sending a very blunt message stephen king thought gay people should be able to date and hold hands and live their lives stephen king did not think gay people should be tortured or killed he thought that those who would torture or kill gay people were in the service of evil as were those who would tolerate it or look away the victims of homophobia did not deserve to be victims homophobia stephen king seemed to say is not the natural way of the world it is a monstrous thing and those who practice it are a part of the monster like the babadook *Hellraiser* jennifer's body the craft and king's own carry the queer is not the monster something else is gay men lesbian women bisexual people transgender people everyone under the queer umbrella we are not the monsters you are not the monster but the society that demonizes you that others you that is the monster [Music] you
+sympathetic he's smart and loving he also sees the town for what it is sees its evil clearly and wants to leave it though the characters in the book don't empathize with him for having his boyfriend killed in front of him the author does he shows the gay character as human in the midst of Reagan america the world's best-selling author was sending a very blunt message Stephen King thought gay people should be able to date and hold hands and live their lives stephen king did not think gay people should be tortured or killed he thought that those who would torture or kill gay people were in the service of evil as were those who would tolerate it or look away the victims of homophobia did not deserve to be victims homophobia Stephen King seemed to say is not the natural way of the world it is a monstrous thing and those who practice it are a part of the monster like the Babadook *Hellraiser* jennifer's body the craft and king's own carry the queer is not the monster something else is gay men lesbian women bisexual people transgender people everyone under the queer umbrella we are not the monsters you are not the monster but the society that demonizes you that others you that is the monster [Music] you